-This page is the side-by-side comparison: the architectural argument, the pricing math, what migration actually looks like, what the Brasilia Group did when they switched, and what RevVue honestly does not do yet.
+This page is the side-by-side comparison: where the two products coexist, where they do not, the architectural argument, the pricing math, what migration actually looks like, and what the Brasilia Group did when they switched.

 At a glance